wzdlc1996/HugoSource/content/Artic/dataScience/RNNChatGPT/index.md

 (x_{t+1}, h_{t+1}) = f((x_t, h_t), \theta).
 $$

-Parameter $\theta$ are shared along the "time" $t$.
+Parameter $\theta$ are shared along the "time" $t$ .
 Note that any feed-forward neural network could be simulated by an RNN, while an RNN can also be expanded like a feed-forward neural network ([Goodfellow 2016][2]):

-For example, one use RNN for binary classfication of series like $(x_1, x_2,\cdots,x_N)$, an RNN model reads
+For example, one use RNN for binary classfication of series like $(x_1, x_2,\cdots,x_N)$ , an RNN model reads

 $$
 (x_1, x_2,\cdots,x_N) \xrightarrow{h_{t+1} = f((x_t, h_t), \theta)} \textrm{Readout}(h_1,\cdots,h_{N+1}) \in \{0, 1\}.